 - Slingsby provides the best and most comprehensive trail maps.

-- Guided Runs — Avoid running alone on the trails around Cape Town, particularly as a tourist.
-In certain areas, especially in dark hours, personal safety may be at risk.
-There have been muggings on the trail, and to both play it safe and get a smorgasbord of trail sampling, sign up for a guided run.
-Running the Cape provides reasonable, tailored, adventurous, guided runs without a cheesy, touristy feel.
+- Guided Runs — Tourists should avoid running alone on the trails around Cape Town.
+In certain areas, your personal safety may be at risk.
+There have been muggings and violence on the trail, and to both play it safe and get a smorgasbord of trail sampling, sign up for a guided run.
+Runcation provides tailored, adventurous, guided runs.
 They set up runs to your request down to distance, vert, technicality, desired views/destinations.

 - Personal Safety — If you do choose to run solo or with friends, run during daylight hours and don’t carry valuables or large sums of cash.
 The emergency number for the Mountain Club of South Africa is +(27) 0219370300.